debarshee2004/scaffoldgen/projects/Komal Agarwal_Random Meme Generator/README.md

 1. **Fork the Repository**: Click the "Fork" button on the top right of this repository to create your copy on GitHub.

-2. **Make Your Contribution**: Create a branch, make your changes, and ensure your code adheres to coding standards (if specified).
+2. **Make Your Contribution**: Clone the repo on your local machine and Create a branch, make your changes.

 3. **Create a Pull Request**: Submit your changes by creating a pull request.
 Make sure to follow the [pull request template](../../docs/PULL_REQUEST_TEMPLATE.md).